-There’s no one size fits all number for insurance costs, as every city has their own smorgasbord of requirements and the final number is affected by the location, square footage, and number of employees.
-Often, restaurants will have to put down deposits for each insurance — these add up quickly due to the varied types of insurance needed.
+There’s no one size fits all number for insurance costs, as every city has its own smorgasbord of requirements, and the final number is affected by the location, square footage, and the number of employees.
+Often, restaurants will have to put down deposits for each insurance policy — these add up quickly due to the varied types of restaurant insurance needed.
 These include: property insurance, general liability, general risk insurance, liquor liability, workers compensation, unemployment insurance, life insurance, fire insurance, loss of business insurance, and food contamination insurance.
 Be sure to check with your lawyer and city requirements to make sure you obtain all of the ones required.

 Restaurateurs are subject to a number of permits and licenses, many of which come with their own nominal fees.
 For example, New York’s Food Service Establishment Permit can cost upwards of $280, whereas Toronto’s Food Handler certification requires enrollment in a course and a passing exam and costs about $60.